 Detroit isn’t always given the credit it deserves for its natural beauty.
 However, you can find sprawling country roads, tall trees, countless lakes, farms, and gorgeous hiking spots close to the city.

 There are so many options just outside the city and within a 45-minute drive for a perfect active daycation!
 Ready to explore?
 Strap on those hiking boots, and check out our list below.

 If you don’t have the time to venture out to a park, this little urban oasis is perfect for you.
 Starting down at the Detroit RiverWalk, the Dequindre Cut is an urban recreational path built on the old Grand Trunk Railway.
 You won’t need your hiking boots for this one; most people prefer biking, walking, and jogging here.
 There are no stop lights or crosswalks preventing you from enjoying the fresh air, greenery, and urban artwork of this cool Detroit staple.

 About 45 minutes north of the city, you can find a sprawling county park accessible all year.
 Surrounding the large Stony Creek Lake, this park has challenging trails to get in a quality hike — each path is worth more than one go ’round and can offer something unique.
 This place truly has the ‘up north’ vibe without the four-hour drive and is one of our favorite places to explore on a crisp fall day.
 Fitt Tip: For some really beautiful views, check out the East Lake Trails.

 Not too far from Bald Mountain is a charming hiking trail called Paint Creek Trail.
 This rail-to-trail project near Lake Orion and Rochester Hills is perfect for a relaxing hike.
-It won’t be your most challenging trek, but it sure will be peaceful and scenic!
-Bonus: You can take the trail to the historically charming downtown Lake Orion for some post-hike eats, coffee, or treats!
-We know we will.
+It won’t be your most challenging trek, but it's one of the most peaceful and scenic.
+The best part is that you can take the trail to the historically charming downtown Lake Orion for some post-hike eats, coffee, or treats!